NathanielIskandar/WDB-Industry-Developer-Backend-Technical-Interview/designdoc.md

         async def register_contestant(contestantName: str, husbandName: str, vocalRange: int,  location: int) ...
       ```
 * Solution: Drawing from a similar project I worked on during my internship and diving into FastAPI documentation, I implemented BaseModels in the Pydantic module.
 I created two BaseModels, `ContestantRegistration(BaseModel)` and `PowerUpItem(BaseModel)`, in a file called `models.py`.
 Using BaseModels allowed me to automatically get the required attributes from the project specs without explicitly defining them as parameters.
+This was an easy fix.
 Example:
     * ```python
         @app.post("/contestants")
         async def register_contestant(contestant: ContestantRegistration):